Zequez/prismata-subreddit-extension/README.md

   - Using the toolbox, automatically replace units with CSS-friendly-link equivalent to display icons and allow non-extensions users to see icons too.
 Gonna need to coordinate with mods to add the ability to use links to display the flail icons changing the subreddit CSS.
+- 0.5.0 (planned)
+  - Add instant units search tool to the Reddit search box when inside /r/Prismata

 ## License